okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/session/index.md

 ### Application session

 The application session (also known as a local session) is created by the application after the user is authenticated.
 This session uses cookies to store user application-specific information to track and facilitate interactions between the user and the application.
-The application session time frame depends on the nature of the application: for privileged access, such as an e-commerce site where you are making a payment, a shorter and restrictive session is required; for non-privileged access, such as browsing a catalog, the session can live longer and remain active even when the user navigates away from the application or closes the mobile app or browser tabs.
+The application session time frame depends on the nature of the application:
+* for privileged access, such as an e-commerce site where you are making a payment, a shorter and restrictive session is required
+* for non-privileged access, such as browsing a catalog, the session can live longer and remain active even when the user navigates away from the application or closes the mobile app or browser tabs

 Identity management administrators and application developers need to collaborate on how to manage the IdP session with the application sessions to produce an optimal user experience with security, device, and application privileged access in mind.
 This implies balancing terminating sessions and redirecting the user to re-authenticate for security purposes, in concert with extending the session or silently re-authenticating with a new session for a frictionless user experience.